Cymraeg // English

 • Providing high quality training to mental health professionals

-L - client detained under section 3 Mental Health Act 1983 transferred to medium secure unit due to risk of absconsion and aggression.
+L - client detained under section 3 Mental Health Act 1983 transferred to medium secure unit due to risk of absconding and aggression.
 Application made to Hospital Managers and to Mental Health Review Tribunal.
 Analysis of evidence of aggression carried out.
 Discharge secured at Hospital Managers hearing.

-S - Police involved in client's first admission in highly disturbed state.
+L - Police involved in client's first admission in highly disturbed state.
 Responded well to treatment and indicated willingness to co-operate voluntarily.
 Once settled, no evidence of risk to self or others.
 With support of family, discharge home secured at Mental Health Review Tribunal.

 Testimonial